FarmDrop/url-shortener-code-test/README.md

 - We'd be very happy to see a Dockerfile to run the project.
 This by no means a requirement, so don't go reading the Docker docs if you've never worked with it.
+- If you'd like to show off your frontend skills, you could create a simple frontend that can create and display shortened URLs without reloading the page.

 ## Submission